Padma Asana for Pranayama and Meditation

 Practice

 In the beginning, do this for half a minute and then slowly extend the duration of this asana.
-Yogis do tapasya (meditation) in this pose for hours.
+Yogis do tapasya (meditation) in padma asana for hours.
+If you are not able to do padmasna, keep on practicing ardh padmasana and other asanas.
+Gradually your flexibility will improve and you will be able to do padmasana.

 Benefits